 Stage 2 reading - Connecting ideas in text

-Students learn to identify devices that link information across and within texts.
+Students will learn to identify devices that link information across and within texts.

 - EN2-4A: uses an increasing range of skills, strategies and knowledge to fluently read, view and comprehend a range of texts on increasingly challenging topics in different media and technologies.